polinomad/mikrotik_blocklist_based_on_ipsum/README.md

  `/ip firewall filter add action=drop chain=input in-interface-list=WAN src-address-list=ipsum_blacklist comment="Blocking IPs from ipsum blacklist" connection-state=new `
 *Replace the IFNAME with the name you use. (e.g., WAN) For the most efficient operation, place the rule at the very beginning of the firewall rules.
+For greater efficiency, it is recommended to place the following rule before the IP filtering rule.
+ `/ip firewall filter add action=drop chain=input comment="drop invalid" connection-state=invalid `

 ## Install